bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_parametric.md

 This pattern or <i>signal model</i> requires us to have some prior information about the signal generating process, otherwise it is impossible to determine an accurate signal model that would correspond to the obtained auto-correlation function.
 After the signal model has been identified, it needs to be fitted to the available auto-correlation function.
 This means that the unknown parameters of the signal model are estimated according to the available auto-correlation function, and once the parameters are estimated, the signal model can be used to estimate the entire auto-correlation function.

-This approach is very different from the non-parametric methods and it is usually refer to as <i>parametric method</i>, by which parameters of a signal model are estimated such that signal and auto-correlation function can be described by such a model.
+This approach is very different from the non-parametric methods and it is usually referred to as <i>parametric method</i>, by which parameters of a signal model are estimated such that signal and auto-correlation function can be described by such a model.
 The parametric approach roughly consists of three steps.
 First, a signal model needs to be defined.
 This step is usually the hardest since it would ideally require prior knowledge on the random process.
 If this knowledge is not available, then several models can be fitted to the data after which the most optimal is chosen.
 The definition of optimal depends on the evaluation criterion.
 Finally, once the model is defined, the parameters can be estimated and the power spectral density can be obtained using the signal model.

 <br></br>
 ## Rational signal models